nathangeffen/cagl/README.md

 	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 To test that the library is working, type this on the command line in the unpacked cagl directory.
-You need [gcc](http://gcc.gnu.org/), [clang](http://clang.llvm.org/) and [valgrind](http://valgrind.org/) installed to pass all the tests.
+You need [gcc](http://gcc.gnu.org/), [clang](http://clang.llvm.org/) and [Valgrind](http://valgrind.org/) installed to pass all the tests.

     make check

 It will likely take a couple of minutes to run all the tests.
+A possible reason for the scripts to fail is because the header files cannot be found.
+On GNU/Linux systems modifying *C_INCLUDE_PATH* should fix this.
+For example:

+    export C_INCLUDE_PATH-$C_INCLUDE_PATH:/usr/local/include

+The test scripts do more than most users need.
+If you only need to make sure CAGL works with your compiler in your environment, change to the *tests* directory and simply run make without arguments.

 To uninstall CAGL, type this on the command line in the CAGL root directory: